Shift to Volumetric Billing

 -

-Shift to Volumetric Billing is currently at this stageResidents in the North Pender and South Pender water service areas will receive mock volumetric bills.
+Shift to Volumetric Billing has finished this stageResidents in the North Pender and South Pender water service areas will receive mock volumetric bills.
 This 'mock bill' will show water use and what the water charges could be when a real bill is sent out.

 2025